The Soldier's Details

 ‘The West Australian’ 28 May 1945

 George was eldest of four surviving children to George Victor Gossage married 1914 Yilgarn to Annie Elizabeth McDermott.
 He died in Bridgetown in 1937.

 The Gossage children attended the local Catholic school.
 George (Snr) was employed with WAGR.
 George (Jnr) participated in local and school sports – including Cycling, Football and tennis.
-His sister Nellie was a talented pianist and by all accounts the Gossage family actively participated in the Bridgetown community
+His sister Nellie was a talented pianist and by all accounts the Gossage family actively participated in the Bridgetown community.
+He was employed by WAGR.

 Below: This cycle race is won by Ivor Thorley WX9562, with George being mentioned with a minor place.